I would like to give a brief overview of my career to date.

 I have since settled in South Florida.
 I have been teaching for over ten years and currently teach sax, flute, clarinet, piano and theory.
 I have a studio at Chafin Music as well as my home.
 I teach woodwinds at Rolling Green Elementary and band at West Palm Beach Junior Academy.
-My Jazz quartet “Remedy” perform around Palm Beach and you can find me weekly at The Blue Anchor Pub, Over The Bridge Cafe and The Colony Hotel in Delray Beach.
+My Jazz quartet “Remedy” perform around Palm Beach and you can find me weekly at The Blue Anchor Pub, Over the Bridge Cafe and The Colony Hotel in Delray Beach.
 I have played in a variety of musical styles in the area.
 Currently I perform with numerous local bands as well as jazz gigs at The Delray Beach Club, Palm Beach Polo Club, corporate and wedding functions around South Florida.
-I am also playing with Floyd A Tribute with a tour to be announced.
-Check out http://www.floydatribute.com I have just began working on a new project with singer Lucie Pierro.
+I have just began working on a new project with singer Lucie Pierro.
 The band is called Public House and you can find us on Facebook.

 I am available for private or group lessons and performance from solo to large group ensemble.